 - You recognize this habit is trouble.
 You want to stop.
 You have tried to stop.
 What started as occasional use has become daily use, and every time you take two steps forward, you take one step back.

 - You are the luckiest.
 Everything is going really well with you and your partner.
 You moved in together a while ago, and you are head over heels.
 You have been talking about the possibility of marriage.
 What’s the right next step to keep growing as a couple?

 - Life has changed on a dime.
 Your dearest friend, your confidant, your other half was here one day and not the next.
 Grief is overwhelming.
 It hurts to breathe.
 How could life ever be normal again?

 Can you resonate with any of these situations?
 Most can in some way, shape, or form.
 Perhaps the details differ, but the feelings are the same.
 When life presents an opportunity or a challenge, many people invite mental health professionals to help them navigate the emotions and the relational dynamics of their given situation.

-Life coaches, therapists, and counselors can often help people process their feelings, stay focused upon what matters, and find the mental health care options they need.
+Family therapists, psychotherapists, psychiatrists, social workers, clinical psychologists, and counselors can often help people process their feelings, stay focused upon what matters, and find the mental health care options they need.

 The Benefits of Psychiatry Counseling

 If you’re dealing with anxiety, depression, or another mental health issue, there is likely a physical and mental component to what you’re experiencing.
 As medical doctors, psychiatrists can conduct a comprehensive evaluation of your symptoms and determine an appropriate course of action.

 Depending on your situation, you may benefit from medication, counseling services, psychotherapy, or a multifaceted approach.
 Psychiatrists are also equipped to administer exposure therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and various other forms of therapy.